Alps, Haute Route Ski Tour

 - + 2

 The lodge is an excellent base for our Haute Route ski tour.
 With stunning views of the mountains, it's well placed and just a few minutes walk from Chamonix centre.
-Rooms are on a twin share basis with en suite bathrooms.
-There is a bar and restaurant for the evenings, with some lovely outdoor space to relax in after the climb.
-You will spend your first and last night of the trip here with dinner included with your guide team.
+Rooms are usually on a twin, triple or quad share basis with en suite bathrooms.
+There is a bar and restaurant for the evenings, with some lovely outdoor space to relax in.
+You will spend your first and last night of the trip here with dinner included.

 - + 2